TeamJM/journeymap-docs/docs/en/Server Docs/basic-usage.md

 If the button does not appear, you may need to log out and back into your server if you were recently Opped, or the Admin disabled it in the config file.

-By default all Opped users have access to the Server Admin screen.
+By default, all Opped users have access to the Server Admin screen.
 This can be changed via a config file on the server.

+The config file location for Fabric Servers is: `(server_folder)/configs/journeymap_server.cfg`.

-The config file is location: ```(server folder)/journeymap/server/<version>/journeymap.server.minecraft~<world>.config```.
+If you are using Minecraft 1.16+ the config file location: `(server_folder)/world/serverconfig/journeymap_server.cfg`.

 ```
     server {